vibeus/vibe-website/content/blog/how-i-vibe-ian-westermann-founder-of-essential-tennis/index.md

 With that, Westermann was sold on Vibe and has been using the interactive whiteboard since April 2020.

 “It’s rare that I don’t use it once a day,” he said.
-“I’m either working with a student or I’m creating content every day...Pretty much every day I come to work, I use it.”
+“I’m either working with a student or I’m creating content every day…Pretty much every day I come to work, I use it.”

 ## How he uses the Vibe board on a daily basis

 Westermann breaks down his use of the board into two major categories: content and coaching.

 “On the content side of things, I use it for slides and presentations to show images, text, graphs, that sort of thing,” he said.
 But he finds himself using it even more frequently for strategy diagramming, where he uses a picture of a tennis court and two players to illustrate his points.
 “I’m able to move the players around and draw lines; it’s super flexible for setting up different point scenarios and then making an instructional piece of content around different patterns or targets.”

 The other content component is video analysis.
 He can pull up different video clips for strategy lessons or technique analysis, and Vibe’s annotation feature lets him draw over top of the footage as he breaks it down frame-by-frame.